-Juno Therapeutics, a Seattle-based immunotherapy developer, has filed for an initial public offering with the goal of securing as much as $150 million.
-The firm plans to use some of the money to advance clinical development of its cancer drug candidates.
+Immune Design, which specializes in developing immune-based cancer treatments, has filed for an initial public offering with the goal of securing $60 million.
+The Seattle-based biotech firm will use the money to support clinical trials of its cancer drug candidates.

 Mainstay Medical, an Irish firm specializing in orthopedic devices, has filed for an initial public offering in Ireland and Paris in hopes of obtaining about $31.7 million.
 Meanwhile, U.K. endovascular aneurysm repair device firm Lombard Medical Technologies has canceled its previously announced plans to go public in the U.S.

 Mako Surgical Corp. has lowered the price range for its planned initial public offering; originally the company expected its 5.1 million shares to sell for $14 to $16 per share but now it expects $10 to $11, according to a Securities and Exchange Commission filing.
 The company now foresees $47.1 million from the IPO, down from $68.4 million.